-Denver Water issued its inaugural Green Bonds (Water Revenue Bonds Series 2017A (Green Bond)) in the amount of \$160.67 million in May 2017.
+Denver Water issued its inaugural Green Bonds (Water Revenue Bonds Series 2017A) in the amount of \$160.67 million in May 2017.
 The purpose of labeling these as Green Bonds was to allow investors seeking to invest directly in bonds that finance environmentally beneficial projects to evaluate the environmental merits and benefits of the projects financed by the bonds.
 No independent certification was obtained with respect to the treatment of the bonds as Green Bonds.

-Green portfolios, investors with documented environmental and social impact investing mandates that are prioritized as part of broader investment goals and objectives, were given priority.
-15 separate dedicated green investors looked at the transaction, of which four placed \$18.03 million in orders - 12 percent of the total Series 2017A par amount.
+Green portfolios, investors with documented environmental and social-impact-investing mandates, were given priority in the hierarchy by which the underwriter allocated the purchase orders for the bonds.
+15 separate, dedicated green investors looked at the transaction, of which four placed \$18.03 million in orders - 12 percent of the total Series 2017A par amount.

 Par amount: \$142,665,000

 Closing date: May 23, 2017

 Sale type: Negotiated sale

 Underwriting syndicate: Merrill Lynch, Pierce, Fenner & Smith Incorporated

-Citigroup Global Markets, Inc.;
+Citigroup Global Markets, Incorporated

 Stifel, Nicolaus & Company, Incorporated

 Financial Advisor: George K. Baum & Company

 Bond Counsel: Becker Stowe Partners LLC

 Disclosure Counsel: Sherman & Howard LLC